This post contains affiliate links. Please see our disclosure policy.

 Expert Success Tips:

-- Cold Ingredients – Be sure that your butter, eggs, milk, and sour cream all come out from the fridge ahead of time to come to room temperature.
+- Cold Ingredients – Be sure that your butter, eggs, milk, and sour cream all come out from the fridge about 30 minutes to 1 hour ahead of time to come to room temperature.
 This absolutely affects the texture and outcome of your cake, so don’t ignore these steps.

 - Read through the Recipe – Baking a cake from scratch doesn’t need to be difficult – just be sure to read through the whole thing once before you begin to familiarize yourself with each step.